-The character of the new vine is determined solely by the grafted variety, since the genetic material of the scion does not mix with that of the base, but remains unchanged.
+The character of the new vine is determined solely by the grafted noble variety, since the genetic material of the scion does not mix with that of the base, but remains unchanged.
 The species or species-specific rootstock is "only" for anchoring to the growing place, for receiving water and nutrients from the ground and to ward off the underground phylloxera stages.
-This is in contrast to breeding new grape varieties, which each have half the characteristics of both parent varieties in a new combination.
+This is in contrast to breeding new grape varieties, each having half the characteristics of both parent varieties in a new combination.
 However, the different genetics of the pad has a certain influence on vigor and the growth cycle such as fruit set as well as the tendency to diseases like Verrieseln of the precious rice.
 This means that there are considerable physiochemical interactions between the underlay and the sweet rice.

 Today is also refined for other, additional reasons, for example, the earnings to increase resistance to other pests or soil-borne vine diseases or to increase the lime or salt tolerance.
 But there are also disadvantages of grafting, for example the spread of virus when using virus-infected planting material (see under Certification of vines ).
-Suitable documents are available for the most diverse climates. soil types, Locations and not least varieties, Depending on the soil fertility, water balance, calcium content, salinity and adapted to the growth and yield properties of the precious rice, the harmonious base variety must be selected.
+Suitable documents are available for the most diverse climates. soil types, Locations and not least varieties, Depending on soil fertility, water balance, calcium content, salinity and adapted to the growth and yield properties of the precious rice, the harmonious base variety must be selected.
 There are in the individual wine-producing countries official recommendations.

-In the first year the plant stays in the nursery where, after refining, there is a pursuit (beginning of shoot and root formation), schooling (outgrowing to a seedling) and hardening (preparation for exposure in the vineyard).
+In the first year the plant stays in the nursery where, after refining, there is a pursuit (beginning of shoot and root formation), schooling (outgrowth to a seedling) and hardening (preparation for exposure in the vineyard).
 Only in the following year will the seedlings marketed and planted in the vineyard.
 The site of adhesion should lie a hand's breadth above the ground when planted and should not be covered with soil.
 As the stem grows thicker, a collar-like thickening forms on the wound, allowing grafted vines in the field to be easily recognized.
-As an alternative, the finishing can also be done on an already grafted vine in the vineyard, this is called grafting (also field, green or outdoor processing).
+As an alternative, the refining can also be done on an already grafted vine in the vineyard, this is called grafting (also field, green or outdoor processing).
 A recurring question is whether the wine is more unrefined, so-called root real Vines are not qualitatively better; see below Pre-Phylloxera (before phylloxera).